The most expensive Magic the Gathering cards would set you back thousands of dollars.

 New cards for Magic are being released periodically as part of expansion sets.
 However, the oldest and the rarest of them command outstanding price tags that sometimes exceed a few thousands of dollars.
 Why would anyone pay so much for a game card?
 Well, while some of these cards are quite rare, others are actually incredibly powerful and provide the player with a significant advantage.
 Today we’re going to have a look at the 15 most expensive Magic The Gathering cards right now.

-Prices are sourced from Amazon, mind you, which means that you can actually purchase these cards quite easily if you want to.
+These cards and their prices are sourced from Amazon, mind you, which means that you can actually purchase most of them quite easily if you want to.

 Wheel of fortune is the cheapest MTG card on our list, but it’s still quite an expensive game card, all things considered.
-This sorcery-type card costs 2 generic mana and 1 red mana, and it currently retails for about $138.
+This sorcery-type card costs 2 generic mana and 1 red mana, and it currently retails for a couple of hundred dollars.
 What does it do?
 Well, it basically forces both players to discard their hands and draw seven new cards.

 Portal Three Kingdoms is the name of the third Magic: The Gathering introductory level game sets known as Portal.
-Ravages of War is one of its playable cards, and it’s also one of the most expensive in the set, as it can retail for about $200.
+Ravages of War is one of its playable cards, and it’s also one of the most expensive in the set, as it can retail for a few hundred dollars easily.
 What’s special about Portal Three Kingdoms is that it introduced an interesting new game mechanic named Horsemanship.

 As for Ravages of War, it’s a Sorcery type card that basically destroys all lands, including the player’s lands.
 It’s mechanic definitely has something to do with the asking price, but the card’s rarity also weighs in the balance, especially given its age.